OrchardCMS/OrchardCore/src/docs/getting-started/starter-recipes.md

 - Liquid templates, in the TheBlogTheme source code
 - Bootstrap

-### Blog - Lucene Recipe
+### Blog - Lucene Query Recipe

-The Lucene recipe is an optional recipe in the TheBlogTheme.
-This recipe sets up Lucene indices and permissions.
-As an example, the recipe replaces the RecentBlogPosts SQL query with a Lucene query.
+The Lucene Query recipe is an optional recipe in the TheBlogTheme.
+This recipe runs the Blog Search recipe and as an example, the recipe replaces the RecentBlogPosts SQL query with a Lucene query.

+#### Blog Lucene Query Recipe Contents

+- Runs the Blog Lucene Search recipe
+- Replace RecentBlogPosts SQL query with Lucene

+### Blog - Lucene Search Recipe

+The Lucene Search recipe is an optional recipe in the TheBlogTheme.
+This recipe enables the Lucene feature and creates Search setting, Lucene indices and permissions.

-#### Blog Lucene Recipe Contents
+#### Blog Lucene Search Recipe Contents

-- Enable Lucene
+- Enables Lucene feature
 - Setup Lucene indices
 - Create the search settings
 - Search index permission
-- Replace RecentBlogPosts SQL query with Lucene

 ### TheAgencyTheme and Agency Recipe